OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 - Personal Computer (Desktop or Laptop) with a web browser, such as Chrome, Firefox, or Edge.
 - Assigned gHost (GNS3 Virtual Machine)
-- A document you have created to use as a lab notebook
+- A document used as a lab notebook
 - Tech Nuggets: [Tech Nuggets on YouTube](https://www.youtube.com/@ecttechnuggets9126)

 ### Connect to the Guacamole Service